Admissions to Bristol Nursing Home Suspended

 Sullivan County Nursing Home Cited for Violations

-NASHVILLE – Tennessee Department of Health Commissioner John Dreyzehner, MD, MPH, has suspended new admissions of residents to Bristol Nursing Home effective April 13, 2012, and imposed a one-time state civil monetary penalty of $3,000.
-The federal civil penalty has been imposed at $5,800 a day until the violations are corrected.
+NASHVILLE – Tennessee Health Commissioner John Dreyzehner, MD, MPH, has suspended new admissions of residents to Bristol Nursing Home effective April 30, 2013, and imposed a one-time state civil monetary penalty of $3,000.
 A special monitor has been appointed to review the facility’s operations.

-Bristol Nursing Home, a 120-bed licensed nursing home located at 261 North Street in Bristol, was ordered not to admit any new residents based on conditions found during a complaint investigation and annual survey conducted March 26 – March 31, 2012.
-The investigation was completed March 31.
-During the inspection, surveyors found violations of the following standards: administration, performance improvement, nursing services and resident rights.
+Bristol Nursing Home, a 120-bed licensed nursing home located at 261 North Street in Bristol, was ordered not to admit any new residents based on conditions found during a complaint investigation conducted April 18 through April 22, 2013.
+The investigation was completed April 30.
+During the inspection, surveyors found violations of the following standards: administration, performance improvement, nursing services, records and reports and resident rights.

 The Commissioner of Health may suspend admissions to a nursing home when conditions are determined to be, or are likely to be, detrimental to the health, safety or welfare of the residents.
 The order to suspend admissions remains effective until conditions have been and continue to remain corrected.
 A copy of the order must be posted at the public entrance where it can be plainly seen.